zeek/package-manager/doc/package.rst

 - The special `bro` dependency refers not to a package, but the version of Bro that the package requires in order to function.
-If the user has :program:`bro-config` in their :envvar:`PATH` when installing/upgrading a package that specifies a `bro` dependency, then :program:`bro-pkg` will enforce that the requirement is satisfied.
+If the user has :program:`bro-config` in their :envvar:`PATH` when installing/upgrading a package that specifies a `bro` dependency, then :program:`zkg` will enforce that the requirement is satisfied.

 - The special `bro-pkg` dependency refers to the version of the package